 Wanda is a cancer survivor, and much of her art is of her oil painting is inspired by her life experiences and surviving cancer.

 Jennifer Kirk Hamilton is an abstract artist who works with paint and sculptures made with found objects.
-You can usually find her studio at The Center For The Arts open during the First Friday events.
-We brought home a few prints of her watercolors of Charleston, SC.
+You can usually visit her studio open at The Center For The Arts during the First Friday events.

 20. Go Mural Hunting along the Mural Mile

-Old Town Rock Hill has an initiative to commission local artists to create murals within a one-mile radius of downtown Rock Hill.
 These murals can be found all around from the York County Library’s tribute to Vernon Grant, to the “Rock Hill For All” street mural beside the popular Amélie’s coffee shop.

 Take some time to stroll around Old Town and see if you can spot them all yourself.
 To get you started, the first 8 are listed on Only in Old Town’s website here.